Written by: Miriam Tessier

 Indeed, taking advantage of the new information that is entering your hotel with each new booking process will allow you to know your guests in greater depth.
-Of course, it will also allow you to design rooms more suited to your clients preferences.
+Of course, it will also allow you to design rooms more suited to your client's preferences.

-Centralize in a single database the interactions between your company and your customers in a CRM to distribute and maximize customer knowledge, to understand and anticipate their needs.
+Focus on a single database the interactions between your company and your customers in a CRM to distribute and maximize customer knowledge, to understand and anticipate their needs.

 Instead of forcing them to express their opinion, simply give them the opportunity to do so.
-If your client is satisfied or wishes to share his/her ideas or suggestions, he/she will do so naturally.
+If your client is satisfied or wishes to share his/her ideas or suggestions, he/she will do it naturally.

 The hardest work is already done.
 However, contacting with the client after their experience is just as important as the efforts made during their visit.

 Give them the opportunity to offer his opinion, to share their feelings about their experience in your hotel.
-Remember that in email marketing it is very important to communicate with the client in a personalized way.
+Remember that in email marketing it is very important to communicate with the client in a customised way.